erebos12/recurrent_neural_network/readme.md

+# RNN to predict Googles stock price in JAN 2017

+## Train and Predict

+ATTENTION: Use python 2.7

+    python rnn.py

-# Different ways to improve the RNN model
+## Different ways to improve the RNN model

 1. Getting more training data: we trained our model on the past 5 years of the Google Stock Price but it would be even better to train it on the past 10 years.
 2. Increasing the number of timesteps: the model remembered the stock prices from the 60 previous financial days to predict the stock price of the next day.
 That’s because we chose a number of 60 timesteps (3 months).
 You could try to increase the number of timesteps, by choosing for example 120 timesteps (6 months).